anmolnagpal/devops-machine/README.md

 make start
 ```

-##### 3.3 - now lets create the projects directories and mount them properly to NFS file system plus adding their DNS info to the hosts file
+##### 3.3 - Now lets create the projects directories and mount them properly to NFS file system plus adding their DNS
+ info to the hosts file

 ```
 make prepare